PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Methodology

 In \our{}, we propose Priority-based Conflict Handlers that leverage \textit{priorities} as a tie-breaking rule.
 Such priorities can be based on heuristics -- such as giving priority to agents close to completion or whose action results in the smallest immediate cost -- or on learned priorities.
-In the latter case, the probability values of the selected actions $p(\bm{a}_t)$ serve as an indicator for prioritizing certain agents: the higher its value, the higher the priority learned by the model to have that agent win the tie-break. \cref{alg:priority-based-conflict-handler} shows an efficient vectorized implementation of the Priority-based Conflict Handler algorithm.
+In the latter case, the model output probability values of the selected actions $p(\bm{a}_t)$ serve as an indicator for prioritizing certain agents: the higher their value, the higher the priority learned by the model to have those agents win the tie-break.

+\cref{alg:priority-based-conflict-handler} shows our efficient vectorized implementation of the Priority-based Conflict Handler algorithm.
 In practice, we augment the conflict handler $\psi$ from \cref{subsec:parallel-autoregressive-nco} with priorities $\bm{p} \coloneq p(\bm{a}_t)$ and fallback actions $\bm{r}$, i.e. $\psi (\cdot) \coloneq \psi(\bm{a}_t, \bm{p}, \bm{r})$.
 Fallback actions in \our{} correspond to ``do nothing'' operations -- maintaining an agent’s current position (routing) or keeping a machine idle (scheduling) -- which may result in slightly more solution construction steps but do not affect the final solution $\bm{a}$.
 This approach effectively handles conflicts by allowing the affected agents to reconsider their choices given the actions of (preceding) agents in the next decoding step.